COSIMA/regional-mom6/docs/contributing.md

 and open `_build/html/index.html` in your favorite browser.

-Alternatively, you can also build the docs with `pip`.
+Alternatively, we can also install the dependencies needed for the docs via `pip`.

 ```bash
 cd docs